ShadrackAdwera/rate-limiter/README.md

 - A minified rate limiter to be used on a single server - can't apply to a distributed environment.
   _to look at a distributed rate limiter later_

+## Solution Overview

+- Auth Service - authentication through email + password = jwt
+- Random Service - house requests - to include the rate limiter
+- Bench Service - send unprocessed requests here which are processed after the throttle time period has expired
+- Worker Service - Periodically update the throttle time on the Random Service and Bench Service.

+_TDD used for development process_

 ## Technologies Used :technologist:

 - Nodejs